junxit/us-congress-bills-117/metadata.md

 - 2022-03-29 — Placed on the Union Calendar, Calendar No. 209.
 - 2022-03-29 — Reported (Amended) by the Committee on Transportation and Infrastructure.
 H. Rept.
 117-282.
 - 2022-03-29 — Reported (Amended) by the Committee on Transportation and Infrastructure.
 H. Rept.
 117-282.
+- 2022-03-30 — Received in the Senate and Read twice and referred to the Committee on Commerce, Science, and Transportation.